bendanye/code-kata/README.md

 # everyday-kata

-Every day spend some time to learn new things or re-enforce what you know or remember.
+Every day to re-enforce what you know or remember by practicing.

-Not sure what to learn for today?
+Not sure what to do for today?
 Run the program to randomly choose one for you!

 ## Project Setup & Commands